Skip to content

 • The Atomic Swap: Only upon the successful generation of the entire manifest does the Scribe perform a rapid cleanup and move the new files to the active Binding Site (~/.config/containers/systemd/).
 This ensures the system always transitions between two valid, bootable states.

-Runes are the physical manifestation of the abstract capabilities defined in Extensions (05).
+Runes are the physical manifestation of the Soulstones defined in the Codex.

 Consequences